One of the most debilitating conditions treated at AnatomyPT is heel pain, otherwise known as “Plantar Fasciitis”.

 So what can you do?

 The secret is in how you trick the calf to release so that it can be stretched effectively – and take pressure off of the heel bone.
+This requires a very specific style of soft tissue release at the calf muscle and then an immediate leveraged calf stretch.

 Because I am so passionate about sharing my unique and highly effective solution for heel pain with you, I have developed the CalfPRO™, to alleviate tension in the calf complex and permanently maintain a pain free heel.
 The CalfPRO™ is the only calf stretching device in the world that can comfortably fix the heel in place and allow a leveraged stretch of the calf muscles.